Quick Links

 You have motivated your child to learn other things, so why not motivate them to learn how to prepare for tests, too?
 Use your homeschool ninja skills in test prep.

 A shameless bribe (with culinary sweetness), can motivate your child through sample tests at home while you determine which test is best for your child.
-I find the SAT pairs well with chocolate chip cookies, the ACT is awesome with brownies, and the CLT is clearly the best fit for chocolate cake.
+I find the SAT pairs well with chocolate chip cookies, the ACT is perfect with brownies, and the CLT is clearly the best fit for chocolate cake.
 Your experience may be different, but tying a sweet treat to a sample test can help you determine if the SAT, ACT, or CLT is the best fit for your child.

-Seek accommodation
+Seek Accommodation

-Set a timer
+Set a Timer

 Other kinds of test preparation can also increase scores and yield great dividends.
 Some students learn better without textbooks.
 For the reading and writing section, you can prepare such students using a real books approach.
 Reading lots of quality literature is the best preparation.
 Public schools may over-emphasize standardized tests, but homeschoolers can easily avoid over-testing.
 Instead, we can emphasize literacy and understanding.
 Instead of drill-and-kill testing, we can focus on mastery of concepts as demonstrated by the “learning outcomes” of pleasant conversations and engaged expressions.
 Your student can gain confidence in their test-taking abilities as they have limited exposure to the negative ramifications of testing.
 You have the freedom to teach a calm and relaxed response to necessary tests to decrease anxiety.

-Use the computer
+Use the Computer

 As you work through test preparation, motivate your child to learn the same way you motivate them to learn English, math, or science, with clearly conveyed expectations, a calm demeanor, consistent practice, and a matter-of-fact attitude.
 Test preparation is like any other high school subject - it needs to be done.